fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

     cfg.artfctdef.reject = 'complete';
     data_clean = ft_rejectartifact(cfg, data);

 ### Inspect and update the marked artifacts

-We can use the **[ft_darabrowser](/reference/ft_databrowser)** function to inspect the data.
+We can use the **[ft_databrowser](/reference/ft_databrowser)** function to inspect the data.
 It can also be used to mark visually identified artifacts.

     cfg = [];
     cfg.channel = 'EOG';
     cfg = ft_databrowser(cfg, data);

-You should reduce the vertical shale, and go to trial 103.
+You should reduce the vertical shale, and go to trial 125.
 If you click with your left mouse button, you can drag and make a selection.
 If you subsequently click in that selection, you can mark the segment as an artifact.

+{% include image src="/assets/img/workshop/practicalmeeg2022/handson_artifacts/figure3.png" width="400" %}

+_Figure; ft_databrowser shows an artifact in the EOG channels_

 The output `cfg` structure again contains the segments that you marked as artifacts, and using **[ft_rejectartifact](/reference/ft_rejectartifact)** you could remove those segments from the data.